Chart Color Schemes

 Reservoir - South West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The latest Census evaluated Reservoir - South West with 56.8% houses and 43.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 60.2% houses and 39.8% other dwellings.
-Home ownership in Reservoir - South West was at 27.3%, with mortgaged dwellings at 31.0% and rented ones at 41.6%.
-The median monthly mortgage repayment was $2,020, higher than Melbourne metro's $2,000.
-The median weekly rent figure was $361, lower than Melbourne metro's $371.
-Nationally, Reservoir - South West's mortgage repayments were higher at $2,020 compared to the Australian average of $1,863, while rents were lower at $361 compared to the national figure of $375.
+Reservoir - South West had 56.8% houses and 43.2% other dwellings as of the latest Census, compared to Melbourne metro's 60.2% houses and 39.8% other dwellings.
+Home ownership in Reservoir - South West was at 27.3%, with mortgaged dwellings at 31.0% and rented dwellings at 41.6%.
+The median monthly mortgage repayment in the area was $2,020, above Melbourne metro's $2,000 average.
+The median weekly rent figure was recorded at $361, compared to Melbourne metro's $371.
+Nationally, Reservoir - South West's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing